isislab-unisa/ABM_Comparison/README.md

 The ForestFire model maintains a density of 70%.

 ### Important note
-To correctly use the script provided it is required that the tools is correctly installed with the relative prerequisites.
+To correctly use the script provided it is required that the tools is correctly installed with the corresponding prerequisites.

 ### Reference
 Antelmi, A.; Cordasco, G.; D’Ambrosio, G.; De Vinco, D.; Spagnuolo, C. Experimenting with Agent-based Model Simulation Tools.
 Applied Sciences 2022.